hubertdudapl/MAS-installation/README.md

-# MAS-installation for busy people
+# MAS Manage installation
 The purpose of the project is to provide a quick and effective tutorial on how to install MAS Manage (bare-metal, within reasonable hardware requirements), capitalizing on existing resources.
+It was created ad-hoc, so it is what it is ;-).
 It covers:
 - [OpenShift](doc/ocp.md)
 - [MAS Core](doc/core.md)
 - [MAS Manage](docs/manage.md)